NuCypher (NU) Price Tops $0.11 on Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-NuCypher was first traded on October 15th, 2020.
+NuCypher launched on October 15th, 2020.
 NuCypher’s total supply is 1,380,688,920 tokens.
-The official message board for NuCypher is blog.nucypher.com.
-The official website for NuCypher is nucypher.com.
 The Reddit community for NuCypher is https://reddit.com/r/nucypher and the currency’s Github account can be viewed here.
+NuCypher’s official message board is blog.nucypher.com.
+NuCypher’s official website is nucypher.com.
 NuCypher’s official Twitter account is @nucypher and its Facebook page is accessible here.

 NuCypher Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as NuCypher directly using US dollars.
-Investors seeking to trade NuCypher should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+It is usually not possible to purchase alternative cryptocurrencies such as NuCypher directly using U.S. dollars.
+Investors seeking to trade NuCypher should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase NuCypher using one of the aforementioned exchanges.

 Receive News & Updates for NuCypher Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NuCypher and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.